microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 -   E was produced by the local session and E is within the undo window supported by the session.
 -   E was still in the collaboration window
-    (meaning its sequence number was >= to the min ref sequence number) at the time when the edit whose sequence number is the same as the current min ref sequence number.
+    (meaning its sequence number was >= to the min ref sequence number) when the edit whose sequence number is the same as the current min ref sequence number.
+    (see diagrams below.)

 In all other cases, the repair data associated with E must be garbage-collected.

-This approach ensures that a client, no matter how long its history of undoable/redoable edits, does not burden its peers by requiring them to store unbounded amounts of repair data and does not force summaries to include that repair data.
+This approach ensures that a client, no matter how long its history of undoable/redoable edits, does not burden its peers by requiring them to store unbounded amounts of repair data, and does not force summaries to include that repair data.

 The one drawback,